SSWConsulting/SSW.Rules.Content/rules/integrate-identityserver-with-an-existing-user-store/rule.md

 * For users known to your application but not authenticated via the ExternalAuthProvider:

-  * Retrieve the SubId from JWT token provided by the ExternalAuthProvider.
+  * Retrieve the SubId from the JWT token provided by the ExternalAuthProvider.
   * Use ASP .NET Core Identity's [`AddLoginAsync()`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.usermanager-1.addloginasync?view=aspnetcore-8.0)  method to associate this SubId as an external login with the user's record.

 ```chsarp